Sweetheart Messages and Rules

 - There will be a two (2) minute break between halves and a flood will be scheduled between all games.

-- Game scores will be displayed on the time clock, posted in arenas and recoded for tie breaking procedures with a maximum five (5) goal difference.
+- Game scores will be displayed on the time clock, posted in arenas and recorded for tie breaking procedures with a maximum seven (7) goal difference.

 - If only five (5) minutes remain in an assigned time slot, the clock will be reset to two (2) minutes at the first stoppage of play.